-Mr. Post voiced concern and there being a feeling in the community that teachers are not willing to participate.
-They do the bare minimum of days/minutes and we have poor performance scores.
+Mr. Post voiced concern and there being a feeling in the community that the teachers are not willing to participate in training in the school district.
+The school district requires the bare minimum of days/minutes and we have poor performance scores.
 The Budget Committee doesn't want to pay for anything the teachers are not going to buy into.
 He suggests the Board address the issues.
 The calendar was discussed in relation to teachers working hours, the days paid vs. worked and the contract obligations (CBA), district training vs. out of district training, summer training and building more days into the calendar for faculty.
 Discussion continued including this past Friday being a non-work day for teaching staff and Superintendent Lane provided some history behind this.
 The Strategic Planning Committee will be coming forward with a proposal.